Article | Last updated: 02/12/2019 | Ministry of Foreign Affairs

-The armed conflict between the Philippine authorities and the NDFP communist movement has lasted for more than 45 years, with intermittent peace talks being held since 1986.
+The armed conflict between the Philippine authorities and the communist movement NDFP has lasted for 50 years.
+The parties have repeatedly tried to reach a peace agreement.

-Inequitable distribution of wealth and a lack of access to the political arena are two of the core issues in the conflict.
-The Communist Party of the Philippines was formed in 1968, and its armed wing, the New People’s Army (NPA), was established in 1969.
-The communist movement led the fight against President Marcos' dictatorship during the 1970s and 1980s.
-The movement claims to fight for genuine democracy and social justice, and for national liberation from foreign imperialists and from the country’s corrupt elite.
-The negotiations are focusing on a number of issues, including social and economic reforms, political and constitutional reforms, a bilateral ceasefire, and bringing an end to the conflict.
+More than 40.000 lives have been lost during the conflict, in which inequitable distribution of wealth and a lack of access to the political arena are core issues.
+The Communist Party of the Philippines was formed in 1968, and its armed wing, the New People’s Army (NPA), was established the following year.
+This movement spearheaded the fight against the Marcos dictatorship during the 1970s and 1980s.
+It claims to fight for genuine democracy and social justice, and for national liberation from foreign imperialists and from the country’s corrupt elite.
+The negotiations are focusing on social and economic reforms, political and constitutional reforms, a ceasefire, and on bringing an end to the conflict.

 The peace process with the Moro Islamic Liberation Front (MILF)